 Buying Lobster Tails

 Lobster tails are usually 5-12 ounces, with the average size being 6 to 7 ounces.
 Lobsters reside in cold and warm waters.
 Cold-water lobster tails are said to be sweeter and more tender than warm-water tails.
-They also are more expensive than warm-water lobster tails.
+They are also more expensive than warm-water lobster tails.
 How do you tell the difference?
 Raw cold water tails are dark greenish-brown.
 They only turn red after cooking.
 Warm water lobster tails can be pink or orange before cooking.
 Additionally, cold-water lobsters have claws, while warm-water lobsters do not.

 How to Tell if Lobster Tails Are Old